Solar System on a Budget

 Our Background and Experience

-We pride ourselves in providing custom sized systems with first tier equipment.
+We pride ourselves in providing custom systems with top tier equipment.
 However, many are on a budget and want to get started or learn less expensively.
 There are many upsides to this, not only spending less but learning how to build and maintain a solar system with less invested while also determining how much of a system you really need.

 For example Canadian Tire, today, as I write this, offers their 150W solar panel is priced at 599.99, that’s $4.00 per watt.
 Currently our 335W solar panel is priced at $278.00, that’s $0.83 per watt.
 There’s little difference in modern glass mounted solar panels.
 The Watt rating of the panel is all you need.
 Efficiency is calculated based on square inches vs. output.
 You probably don’t care if the solar panels are couple of square inches larger or smaller.
-The difference between Monocrystalline vs Polycrystalline isn’t worth the extra effort or cost for most of us.
+The difference between Monocrystalline vs Polycrystalline is small and isn’t worth the extra effort or cost for most of us.
 Especially if you’re just starting off!
 12V Panels cost a LOT more than 36V panels!
 Why? because the industry is able to charge more ...and do!

 Expandability #2: Batteries are one item that cannot be added to later on.
-Adding new batteries to older ones is never a good idea unless you have one failed battery within your system while all the others are OK.
+Adding new batteries to older ones is never a good idea unless you have one failed battery of several within your system while all the others are OK.
 New batteries are more chemically active than the older ones and will charge faster causing overcharge of the new batteries as as the the old ones slowly catch up.
 The opposite happens during discharge cycle the new batteries will over discharge.
 More about batteries at

 • First level to seriously consider – Cost start around $60 - Units use PWM (pulse with modulation technology) and many are flexible in system operating voltage between 12 and 24V.
 Efficiency and battery longevity are improved.
 While there are exceptions, the majority of PMW units Max. out at 30A capacity.